Upon arrival in Boston, you'll meet your tour manager and begin your trip. Your first stop will be the famous Copley Square area.

 Once back in Boston, your next tour will be by land and by sea.
 Your Super Duck Tour makes a grand splash into Boston Harbor offering spectacular views of the Old North Church, Bunker Hill Monument, USS Constitution and the Boston skyline!
 You’ll spend 45 minutes on land and 45 minutes at sea while enjoying a rich narrative about Boston’s historical waterfront.

-After dinner you'll have time to explore Quincy Market.
+This evening, you'll have time to explore Quincy Market.
 Built in 1825, Quincy market was an indoor pavilion of vendor sales.
 The main Quincy Market building continues to be a source of food for Bostonians, though it now houses food-stalls, fast-food, and restaurants.
 It is a popular and busy lunchtime spot for downtown workers.
 In the center, surrounding the dome, is a two-story seating area.

-After breakfast, you'll have an exclusive walking tour of Fenway Park, home of the Boston Red Sox.
+In the morning, you'll have an exclusive walking tour of Fenway Park, home of the Boston Red Sox.
 Known to some as "America's Most Beloved Ballpark," Fenway is uniquely nestled in the city of Boston.
 See the home of Red Sox Legends, Williams, Yaz, Fisk and Rice.
 Visit Pesky's Pole and sit atop the world famous Green Monster, which stands 37 feet 2 inches high overlooking left field.
 This is a place where dreams are made, traditions are celebrated and baseball is forever.

-Next, you'll drive to the city of Cambridge and head to Harvard Square where you'll have free time.
+Before lunch, you'll drive to the city of Cambridge and head to Harvard Square where you'll have free time.
 You can visit the campus of America's oldest institution of higher learning (Harvard) and visit the campus book store with time to explore the neighborhood.

-After lunch, you'll drive to Lexington and Concord.
+This afternoon, you'll drive to Lexington and Concord.
 First, you'll visit the North Bridge, an important site in the history of the American Revolution.
 At the North Bridge, minutemen from Concord and the neighboring towns stopped the British advance and turned it back toward Boston in the fist battle of the Revolutionary War.
 This is the site of, “the shot heard ‘round the world.”

 This afternoon, your Boston trip comes to a close as you depart for your trip home.